6 Ways To Become The Person Your Friends Open Up To, No Matter What They're Going Through

 There’s no way you can know what’s going on in someone’s head, but also, you never know what’s going on in someone’s head, you know?

 We tend to assume the default setting for humans is “doing awesome and ready for anything we throw at them!” and I’m not sure I think that’s a fair assumption to make about anyone ever.
-Generally, I’m opposed to pelting people (any people) with requests anyway, but when put in the context of “you never know what someone is coping with” this seems especially relevant.
+Generally, I’m opposed to pelting people (any people) with requests anyway, but when put in the context of “you never know what someone is coping with,” this seems especially relevant.

 Consider the digest approach, and communicate everything in one message.
 Suddenly, a heavy pile of requests becomes one friendly message with a clear purpose rather than a non-stop barrage of emails that someone has to wade through to figure out all the (seemingly many) things you want.
-Or, do like my best friend does and check-in to ask if people have the spoons for what you want/need from them right then or if it should wait.
+Or, do like my best friend does and check in to ask if people have the spoons for what you want/need from them right then, or if it should wait.

 Advertisement

-Finally, when you know someone is struggling and you want something from them that isn't urgent or work-related I suggest — and I know this may be controversial — backing off.
+Finally, when you know someone is struggling and you want something from them that isn't urgent or work-related, I suggest — and I know this may be controversial — backing off.
 For example, any request that opens with, "Remember a while back you said...” is probably best saved for another time.

 We don’t often leave a lot of space for people to experience unpleasant feelings.
 We encourage positivity, fun, and smiles.
 We label sadness, anger, shame, and their friends as TMI, downers, or something folks “probably don’t want to talk about, right?"
-We don’t leave space for being "not okay" to just be normal.
+We don’t leave space for being "not OK" to just be normal.

 These days, the only acceptable answers to “How are you?” are synonyms for good.
 Even saying “fine” will get you hit with a barrage of questions about why you aren’t more chipper.
 Rather than offering the support you need, people ask why you insist on bringing down the room.